dseeni/TechArtDemos/README.md

 - *Valence refers to the number of connected edges per vertex, with two vertices per selected edge*

-#### Topological Sorting Example:
+#### Topological Inference Example:

+- How can we best figure out which of the previous geometric algorithims is best suited for

 - Lets take one edge within a potential PolyUnchamfer input selection as a simple example:

 ```
-Let Vertex_A and Vertex_B compromise of the verticies of Edge1:
+Let Vertex_A and Vertex_B compromise the edge-verticies of Edge1:

 Vertex_A valance = 4
 Vertex_B valance = 3

-Valences are sorted from min to max wherein (4,3) -> (3,4)
+Valence values are sorted from min to max wherein (4,3) -> (3,4)

 Thus a Valence Pair of (4,3) => Line Plane Solver(3,4)
 Simple!
 ```

-In this way, each additional solver is triggered by a unique edge-vertex Valence Pair on a per edge basis, as noted in the following section:
+In this way, each subsequent solver can be potentially triggered by a unique edge-vertex valence pair on a per edge basis, as noted in the following section:

 -----------------------------------------------------------------------
 **Recursive 3-Way Skew Lines Solver (4,4):**